DUI with Serious Bodily Injury in Okaloosa County

 What sentence could I get for DUI with Serious Bodily Injury?

 DUI with Serious Bodily Injury in Okaloosa County automatically scores 56 sentence points.
 This equates to a minimum state prison sentence of 21 months.
-It is a felony of the third degree, which means the maximum state prison sentence you could face is five years.
+It is a third degree felony with a maximum sentence of 5 years in prison.
 There are additional points that will be added to your scoresheet for victim injury.
 They are listed as follows:

 - Severe Injury: 40 points